 Welcome to my academic website!
 I'm a Postdoctoral Scholar working with Sergey Levine and others within the UC Berkeley Artificial Intelligence Research lab.
 I received a Ph.D. in Robotics working with Kris Kitani at Carnegie Mellon University.
 I've also worked with Paul Vernaza at NEC Labs America, and Drew Bagnell at Uber ATG and Carnegie Mellon.
 I studied CS and Engineering at Swarthmore College.
 See this page for a more formal bio.

-Research goal: My research aims to build highly capable autonomous systems that learn to accurately forecast outcomes and reliably use their own understanding to make good decisions in new situations.
+Research goal: My research aims to build highly capable autonomous systems that learn to accurately forecast sequences of outcomes and reliably use this ability to make good decisions in new situations.
 I have developed algorithms that (1) learn to forecast behaviors and observations given visual data [1, 2, 3, 4, 5, 6], (2) use their models to plan and control complex behaviors [7, 8, 9, 10, 11], and (3) are effective for control on real systems [12, 13].
 You can learn more from my complete list of publications, as well as my brief thoughts on why learning to forecast is a promising direction for building highly capable autonomous systems.

 - Machine learning